 Happy new year, all!

-- 14 ounces of a tiny pasta, like pastina (orzo will do)
+- 14 ounces of a tiny pasta like orzo or pastina

-- 2 cups dried chickpeas, soaked overnight and then cooked till tender (substitute with 5-6 cups of canned chickpeas, drained)
+- 2 cups dried chickpeas, soaked overnight and cooked until tender (substitute with 5-6 cups of canned chickpeas)

 - 1 tbsp olive oil